 First semester UTSA Freshmen, with any amount of High School dual credit, are invited to apply for the program.

-To successfully apply to the UTSA Rising Researcher Pre-Research Program you must:
+To successfully apply to the UTSA Freshman Rising Researchers Pre-Research Program you must:

 - Be a full time UTSA student

 - Plan to attend UTSA throughout undergraduate years (not a CAP student)

 - Have a minimum 3.0 GPA from High School

 - Be majoring in Biochemistry, Biology (except Environmental), Chemistry, Mathematics, Microbiology/Immunology, Neuroscience, Physics, or Psychology